wifinigel/wiperf/mkdocs/docs/probe_prepare.md

 #### Wireless Configuration (wpa_supplicant.conf)

-If wiperf is running in wireless mode, then when the WLAN Pi is flipped in to wiperf mode, it will need to join the SSID under test to run the configured tests.
+If wiperf is running in wireless mode, when the WLAN Pi is flipped in to wiperf mode, it will need to join the SSID under test to run the configured tests.
 We need to provide a configuration (that is only used in wiperf mode) to allow the WLAN Pi to join a WLAN.

 Edit the following file with the configuration and credentials that will be used by the WLAN Pi to join the SSID under test once it is switched in to wiperf mode: